 Glasgow Caledonian New York College (GCNYC) was founded by Scotland’s Glasgow Caledonian University (GCU), a vibrant, innovative and multi-award winning University for the Common Good.
-GCNYC received a charter from the New York State Board of Regents in June 2017.
 We aim to contribute to society in a manner that embraces yet goes beyond the traditional role of academics.
-GCNYC’s For the Common Good commitment is brought to life and delivered by students and staff across academic schools and departments
+GCNYC’s For the Common Good commitment is brought to life and delivered by students, staff, and faculty.

 Glasgow Caledonian New York College (GCNYC) was granted a provisional charter and degree granting authority by the Board of Regents of the State of New York in June 2017.
-The College currntly holds candidacy status.
 The minutes of the Board of Regents providing our degree granting authority can be viewed at https://www.regents.nysed.gov/report/jun-2017/higher-education.
 Requests for a copy of our charter should be directed to James.Miller@gcu.ac.uk (Secretary to the Board of Trustees).

 Glasgow Caledonian New York College (GCNYC) is a Candidate for Accreditation by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104.
 (267-284-5000).
 GCNYC’s candidacy status was approved by the Commission at its meeting of June 21, 2018.
 Our next evaluation visit will be in Academic Year 2020/2021.